What do house mice look like?

-Common areas to find house mice living quarters include basements, attics, crawl spaces, laundry rooms, and behind large appliances like stoves and refrigerators.
-They will use paper, cotton, pieces of boxes, insulation, clothing, and other items they gather from your home to create their nests.
-House mice have very poor eyesight, so they rely heavily on their other senses - smell, taste, and touch.
-To help them find their way they will travel along walls using them as a guide.
-Most rodents are nocturnal so if mice have invaded your home, you may hear rustling and running sounds behind walls and above the ceiling at night when they are moving about and foraging for food and water.
+Common areas to find house mice living in include basements, attics, crawlspaces, laundry rooms, and behind large appliances like stoves and refrigerators.
+They will use paper, cotton, cardboard, insulation, clothing, and other items they gather from around your home to create their nests.
+House mice have very poor eyesight, so they rely heavily on their other senses; smell, taste, and touch.
+They travel along walls, using them as a guide to help them find their way.
+Most rodents are nocturnal, so if mice have invaded your home you may hear rustling and running sounds behind walls and above the ceiling at night when they are moving about and foraging for food and water.

 What do house mice eat?

-House mice are omnivorous which means that they will basically feed on anything; however, they do prefer a diet of seeds and cereal grains.
+House mice are omnivorous, which means that they will basically feed on anything, although they prefer a diet of seeds and cereal grains.
 Inside homes, they will look for foods that are high in fat, protein, and sugar.
 As house mice feed on food sources located in your home, they not only contaminate the food, but they also contaminate kitchen and pantry surfaces with their saliva, urine, and feces.

 DIY house mouse prevention and control tips

-Preventing house mice from invading your home is very important because they will contaminate your home with their urine and feces, their will damage the structure of your home and destroy personal items with their constant gnawing, and they will also introduce dangerous disease, bacteria, and parasites into your home.
-The following tips can help to prevent house mice from being attracted to and gaining entrance into your home.
+Preventing house mice from invading your building is very important.
+They contaminate homes and businesses with their urine and feces, damage the structure of your building, and destroy personal items with their constant gnawing.
+House mice introduce dangerous disease, bacteria, and parasites into homes and businesses.
+The following tips can help to prevent house mice from being attracted to your home and gain entrance.

-It is helpful to place a tight fitting cap on your home’s chimney and to make sure vent covers are secure.
+Place tight-fitting caps on all your home’s chimneys, and make sure vent covers are secure.

-Make sure that trash being kept outside until trash pick-up day is placed in garbage cans that have tight fitting or locking lids.
+Make sure that trash being kept outside is placed in garbage cans that have tight-fitting or locking lids.

 Place wood piles and compost piles a good distance away from the outside of your home.

-Trim back trees and shrubs from the exterior of your home; they can use their branches as an easy pass to your home.
+Trim back trees and shrubs from the exterior of your home.
+Mice can use their branches as a way in.